Families of Berkovich spaces: Links with etale and smooth morphisms

-We are going to prove it; in what follows, 'quasi-\'etale' will mean 'quasi-\'etale in our sense', and we will explicitely write 'quasi-\'etale in the sense of Berkovich' when needed.
+\begin{proof} In what follows, ``quasi-\'etale" will mean ``quasi-\'etale in our sense", and we will write ``quasi-\'etale in the sense of Berkovich" when needed.
+Let us assume (i).

-So, let us assume i).
 There exists in particular an affinoid domain~$V$ of~$Y$ containing~$y$ such that~$V$ can be identified with an affinoid domain of an analytic space~$X'$ which is \'etale over~$X$.
 As~$V\hookrightarrow X'$ and~$X'\to X$ are quasi-\'etale,~$V\to X$ is quasi-\'etale; in particular,~$V\to X$ is quasi-\'etale at~$y$, and~$Y\to X$ is therefore quasi-\'etale at~$y$.

-Let us now assume that~$Y\to X$ is quasi-\'etale at~$y$, and let~$x$ denote the image of~$y$ on~$X$.
+Let us now assume (ii), and let~$x$ denote the image of~$y$ in~$X$.
 Let us choose a compact analytic neighborhood of~$Y$ which is a finite union~$\bigcup V_i$ of affinoid domains of~$Y$ containing~$y$; we may assume that there exists for every~$i$ an affinoid domain~$U_i$ of~$X$ such that~$V_i\to X$ goes through~$U_i$.
 Fix~$i$.
-As~$Y\to X$ is quasi-\'etale at~$y$, the morphism~$V_i\to U_i$ is quasi-\'etale at~$y$ too (\ref{qsmdomdom}).
-Hence it follows from lemma \ref{qetdomet} that there exists an affinoid neighborhood~$V'_i$ of~$y$ in~$V_i$ and an \'etale~$U_i$-space~$U'_i$ such that~$V'_i$ is isomorphic to an affinoid domain of~$U'_i$.
-The categories of finite \'etale covers of the germs~$(X,x)$ and~$(U_i,x)$ are naturally equivalent (both are equivalent to the category of finite \'etale~$\hres(x)$-algebra, \cite{brk2} th.
-3.4.1).
-Therefore there exists an open neighborhood~$X_i$ of~$x$ in~$X$ and a finite \'etale morphism~$X'_i\to X_i$ so that~$X'_i\times_X U_i$ can be identified with an open neighborhood of~$y$ in~$U'_i$; let us choose an affinoid neighborhood~$V''_i$ of~$y$ in~$V'_i$ such that~$V''_i\subset X'_i\times_X U_i\subset X'_i$.

-The union of the~$V''_i$'s is a neighborhood of~$y$, and for every~$i$ one can identify~$V''_i$ with an affinoid domain of the~$X$-\'etale space~$X'_i$; therefore~$Y\to X$ is quasi-\'etale at~$y$ in the sense of Berkovich.
+As~$Y\to X$ is quasi-\'etale at~$y$, the morphism~$V_i\to U_i$ is quasi-\'etale at~$y$ too (\ref{ss-andom-qsm}).
+Hence it follows from Theorem \ref{thm-qsm-embeddsm} that there exists an affinoid neighborhood~$V'_i$ of~$y$ in~$V_i$ and an \'etale~$U_i$-space~$U'_i$ such that~$V'_i$ is $U_i$-isomorphic to an affinoid domain of~$U'_i$.
+The categories of finite \'etale covers of the germs~$(X,x)$ and~$(U_i,x)$ are naturally equivalent (both are equivalent to the category of finite \'etale~$\hr x$-algebras by \cite{berkovich1993}, \Th 3.4.1).
+Therefore there exists an open neighborhood~$X_i$ of~$x$ in~$X$ and a finite \'etale morphism~$X'_i\to X_i$ such that~$X'_i\times_X U_i$ can be identified with an open neighborhood of~$y$ in~$U'_i$; let us choose an affinoid neighborhood~$V''_i$ of~$y$ in~$V'_i$ such that~$V''_i\subset X'_i\times_X U_i\subset X'_i$.
+The union of the~$V''_i$'s is a neighborhood of~$y$, and for every~$i$ one can identify~$V''_i$ with an affinoid domain of the~$X$-\'etale space~$X'_i$; therefore~$Y\to X$ is quasi-\'etale at~$y$ in the sense of Berkovich. \end{proof}